 It’s also important to understand that IngramSpark pays 40% of list price (rather than sales price).
 Sales price is calculated on the price that the retailer sells your book for on their site, so the profit you make will depend on the discounted price on any given day.
 When you’re paid based on the list price, you consistently get the same profit on each sale.

 IngramSpark offers customer support by phone and email.
 Hours are tied to their Tennessee location and hold times can be very slow, especially on Mondays.
 Emails may not be answered for a couple of days.

 If your self-published author business grows into a small press, IngramSpark can move you into Ingram Publisher Services (IPS), which provides full distribution services including warehousing and sales into major and independent booksellers.

 Get free title setup with IBPA membership.

-Related: Find out why I recommend that most authors use Amazon CreateSpace plus IngramSpark for their print distribution solution in this blog post.
+Related: Find out why I recommend that most authors use Amazon KDP Print plus IngramSpark for their print distribution solution in this blog post.

 See IngramSpark, above.
 If you are a small press you may want to use Lightning Source instead of IngramSpark.

 Lulu is is a popular book distribution service that has been around a long time.
 Unfortunately, Lulu partnered with Author Solutions, a predatory vanity press, to provide pre-publishing packages (do-it-for-you formatting and design) along with expensive and largely non-effective marketing services.
 Their printing is very expensive as well.
-I recommend avoiding their do-it-for-you services until they find another solution.
+I recommend avoiding their do-it-for-you services until they break their partnership with Author Solutions.